maintaina/containers/base/README.md

 ### HORDE_MIGRATION_RUNS

 This governs if and how many times the entry point should run the horde migration script.

+### HORDE_ADMIN_USER and HORDE_ADMIN_PASSWORD

+This will inject a user and password into the authentication backend.
+If the user already exists, his password will be changed (if possible).
+The $conf['auth']['admin'] setting will not be changed.
+A default installation will assume the administrative account is called "administrator"

 ## Further information